RenKenYouNot/cs81-module5b-weektracker./reflection.md

 Were your predictions accurate?
 Mostly.
 I expected creative activities to dominate the week, and they did.
-I also guessed that afternoon and evening activities would have higher enjoyment, which was true.
+I also guessed that afternoon activities would have higher enjoyment, which was true.
+However, my evening activities actually had a slightly lower average enjoyment compared to the morning.

 What surprised you about your week?
 I was surprised that low-effort activities like reading and drawing still brought a lot of enjoyment.
 I thought physical activities would feel like more of a chore because of the heat, but they scored really high too.